9 Going Home

 Gabrielle: Well, I miss my pets.

-Gabrielle: Well, I have a cat and a dog and a sheep called Sydney and two gold fish.
+Gabrielle: I have a cat, a dog, a sheep called Sydney and two gold fish.

 Gabrielle: Yeah!
 And I really miss them.